Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/essay.md

 The Sutton SignWriting Resources regard the current official Unicode SignWriting encoding as insufficient for compatible production use within the established Sutton SignWriting ecosystem.

+Prior Unicode encoding work should be understood as a good-faith character-level effort.
+The critique here concerns production compatibility, symbol identity, spatial composition, sorting, and migration, not the sincerity of past participants.

 ## Summary

 The current official Unicode SignWriting encoding does not fully solve symbols cleanly, and it does not solve written signs.